Meaning of Your Dreams: Eating disorders keep you on the surface. Dreams go deep. How to understand and benefit from your dream images

 - Category: Dreams

 If you attend to your image and wonder about it you have an opportunity to go more deeply into the meaning this image holds for you.
+This is more than an intellectual exercise.
+Feelings lost or unknown, forgotten memories and physical sensations echoing your past come into consciousness.
+What your eating disorder represses has an opportunity to ascend to awareness.
+That's when you have a genuine healing opportunity.

 Suppose you have a dream in which you are offered a feast of succulent food served on golden plates studded with rubies.
 In the dream you are thrilled at the offering which means you are valued by great powers.
 But as you approach the plater you feel nervous, then fear then go rigid and shout, “No!” just before your throat tightens.
 You can’t speak.
 The image disappears and you wake up.
 You feel mild anxiety which passes quickly, and you wonder, “What was that about?”